industrialinternet/node-red-simple-scheduler-ui-dashboard/README.md

 **Gotchas**
 On NR restart/deploys sometimes schedule item 1 is selected and item details are Not displayed.
 Just click 1 in the select grid and details will appear.
+The last run event will displayed on UI, note this is cleared on Deploy.

 **To do's**
 Impliment start and end date settings.